rocky/python-decompile3/.github/ISSUE_TEMPLATE/bug-report.md

 lots of people seeking help and reporting bugs, but few people who are willing or capable of providing help or fixing bugs.

-Tasks or the kinds of things others can do but you can't do or don't want to do yourself are typically the kind of thing that you pay someone to do, especially when you are the primary beneficiary of the work, or the task is complex, long, or tedious.
+Tasks or the kinds of things others can do, but you can't do or don't want to do yourself are typically the kind of thing that you pay someone to do, especially when you are the primary beneficiary of the work, or the task is complex, long, or tedious.
 If your code is over